flappygod/flappy_popup_bubble/README.md

-TODO: This packages is used to show a bubble item
+TODO: This packages is used to show a bubble item or bubble popup menu easy.You can show the popup menu where you long touched smoothly.

 ## Features

-1.bubble items with border radius and a delta indicate。 2.Long press to show a bubble menu as a overlay.
+1.Bubble items with border radius and a delta indicate。 2.Long press to show a bubble menu as a overlay.

 ## Getting started